mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Describe what this program is doing.
 How long will it take to run?
 How many times will {some subroutine} get executed?

 ## Power/Performance
+- How does clock frequency impact power, performance, and thermals?
+- Why are multiple clock domains needed?
+- How does supply voltage impact power, performance, and thermals?
+- Why are multiple supply voltages needed?
+- How does process, voltage, and temperature (PVT) impact power, performance, and thermals?
+- What are process corners?
+What do they refer to?
+- What are typical temperature ranges for validation?
+- What can you do to decrease power consumpution?
+- What can you do to throttle performance?
+- What sort of temperature control loops are commonly implemented?

 ## Computer Architecture
 - Describe the five-stage pipeline.